Central Jersey Regional Airport

 Central Jersey Regional Airport (IATA: JVI, FAA LID: 47N) is a privately owned, public use airport in Somerset County, New Jersey, United States.
 The airport is one nautical mile (2 km) south of the central business district of Manville.
 It is located in Hillsborough Township and was formerly known as Kupper Airport.
 This facility is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation reliever airport.

 On the airport property is the Van Nest – Weston Burying Ground, a small cemetery.

 The airport was originally owned by Charles Kupper who was a real estate investor and managed by Manville Aviation.
-One of the notable features of the airport there were stiff crosswinds from the north west at times making landing challenging.
+One of the notable features of the airport is stiff crosswinds from the northwest, making landing challenging at times.
 The airport originally sold 80LL and 100LL aviation fuel.
-During the early late 1960s into the early 1970s a short 2,000 foot unimproved or grass runway was constructed running perpendicular to the paved runway starting approximately 100' NE of the beginning of runway 7 extending south east.
+During the late 1960s into the early 1970s, a short 2,000 foot unimproved or grass runway was constructed running perpendicular to the paved runway starting approximately 100' NE of the beginning of runway 7, extending southeast.

 Facilities and aircraft

 Central Jersey Regional Airport covers an area of 119 acres (48 ha) at an elevation of 86 feet (26 m) above mean sea level.
-It has one runway designated 7/25 with an asphalt surface measuring 3,510 by 50 feet (1,070 x 15 m).
+It has one runway designated 7/25 with an asphalt surface measuring 3,507 by 50 feet (1,069 x 15 m).